Faster truncated integer multiplication: Introduction

 For some closely related problems, one can actually \emph{prove} that it is not possible to do better than computing the full product.
 For example, in a suitable algebraic model, the multiplicative complexity of any algorithm that computes the low $n$ coefficients of the product of two polynomials of degree less than $n$ is at least $2n-1$ \cite[Thm.~17.14]{BCS-complexity}, which is the same as the multiplicative complexity of the full product.
 By analogy, one might expect the same sort of lower bound to apply to truncated integer multiplication.

-In this paper we show that this belief is mistaken: we will present algorithms that compute high and low products of integers in asymptotically $75\%$ of the time required for a full product.
+In this paper we show that this belief is mistaken: we present algorithms that compute high and low products of integers in asymptotically $75\%$ of the time required for a full product.
 The new algorithms require that the underlying integer multiplication is carried out via a cyclic convolution of sequences of real numbers.
-This includes any real convolution algorithm based on FFTs.
+This includes any real convolution algorithm based on FFTs, and in particular the $O(n \log n)$ multiplication algorithm of \cite{HvdH-nlogn}.

 Unfortunately, because the new methods rely heavily on the archimedean property of $\RR$, we do not yet know how to obtain this 25\% reduction in complexity for arbitrary integer multiplication algorithms.
-In particular, we are currently unable to establish analogous results for integer multiplication algorithms based on FFTs over other rings, such as finite fields.
+In particular, we are currently unable to establish analogous results for integer multiplication algorithms based on FFTs over other rings, such as finite fields \cite{Pol-ntt}.

+Although we focus on time complexity in this paper, the new techniques also have implications for space complexity.
+For example, to multiply two floating-point numbers with $n$-bit mantissae using standard FFT methods, the transform of each multiplicand occupies roughly $4n$ bits of storage.
+This is true regardless of the type of FFT algorithm used; it holds for FFTs over finite fields just as well as for real or complex FFTs.
+Using the new methods, the storage required drops to roughly $3n$ bits.
+This improvement in space complexity may be significant in applications where storage is the bottleneck, such as extremely high-precision evaluation of numerical constants such as $\pi$.
+Furthermore, if the computation is I/O-bound, then this may lead directly to a corresponding improvement in computation time.
+We will not explore this issue further in this paper.

 The remainder of the paper is structured as follows.
-In Section~\ref{sec:setup} we state our main results precisely, after making some preliminary definitions.
+In Section~\ref{sec:setup} we state our main results precisely, after giving some preliminary definitions.
 Section~\ref{sec:low} presents the new algorithm for the low product, including the proof of correctness and complexity analysis.
 Section \ref{sec:high} does the same for the high product.
 Section~\ref{sec:code} gives some performance data for an implementation of the new algorithms.

-Finally, Section \ref{sec:applications} sketches several further results that can be proved using the methods introduced in this paper.
+\emph{Historical note.} An earlier version of this paper pointed out that the new methods for truncated multiplication may be used to design an integer multiplication algorithm having complexity $\Mint(n) = O(n \log n \, K^{\log^* n})$ with $K = 6$.
+At the time, this was the best known asymptotic bound for $\Mint(n)$.
+This result was subsequently superseded by \cite{HvdH-cyclotomic1} ($K = 4 \sqrt 2 \approx 5.66$), \cite{HvdH-lattice} ($K = 4$), and then \cite{HvdH-nlogn} ($\Mint(n) = O(n \log n)$).